pro-well-plan/pwptemp/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details

-## Acknowledgments